adamk72/BuildALambdaTextAdventure/docs/parser_rules.md

 - alice is queen
 - alice is not queen

+## Tagged Phrase forms

+Negation and verbs are similar to the Basic structure

+- subject [negation] condition "tag|type"   - e.g., bauble blue tag, bauble not blue type
+- subject "tag|type" verb condition         - e.g., bauble tag is blue, bauble type is not blue
+- subject verb condition "tag|type"         - e.g., bauble is blue tag, bauble type is blue type
+- subject verb possession "tag|type"        - e.g., bauble has blue tag, bauble type has blue type
+- subject verb "of tag|of type" condition   - e.g., bauble is of type blue, bauble is of tag blue
+- entities "who|which" verb noun "tag|type" - e.g., actors who have the guard tag, actors who do not have the guard tag
+- entities "who|which" verb noun            - e.g., actors who are guards, items which are small
+- entities "with" noun "tag|type"           - e.g., items with the small tag

 ### Tagged Examples
 These make use of potential tags that can be applied to Entities.